camunda/camunda-docs-manual/content/reference/rest/migration/generate-migration.md

 ---

-Generate a migration plan for two process definitions.
+Generates a migration plan for two process definitions.
 The generated migration plan contains migration instructions which map equal activities between the two process definitions.